Discover LinuxSecurity Features

 Asynchronous Task Processing

 Message queues and pipelines decouple processing from user interactions.
 They enable executing intensive jobs asynchronously for faster responses and throughput.
-Queue servers like RabbitMQ and Kafka provide guarantees and ensure no data loss.
+Queue servers like RabbitMQ and Kafka provide guarantees and verify data and network security.

 Caching and Performance Tuning

 Caching speeds up reads substantially by avoiding trips to databases.
 Tune cache invalidation and time-to-live values based on access patterns.
 Profile and tune the Linux kernel using tools like sysctl and irqbalance.
 Look at saturable CPUs, context switching, and I/O waits.